Managed funds enable you to invest in different types of assets, even if you don’t know much about investing. KiwiSaver schemes are managed funds.

 Managed Funds Guide

-We've created a comprehensive guide to choosing, buying and monitoring managed funds and exchange traded funds (ETFs).
+We've created a comprehensive guide to choosing, buying and monitoring managed funds and exchange-traded funds (ETFs).
 Before you invest, make sure you study the guide.
-You may view it below or download the pdf for future reference.
+Download the Managed Funds Guide PDF.

 About managed funds